Clinical Research Jobs at University of Colorado with Visa Sponsorship

 Which visa types does University of Colorado commonly use for Clinical Research roles?

-University of Colorado uses several visa categories for Clinical Research professionals, including H-1B for specialty occupation employment, J-1 for research scholars and postdoctoral fellows, TN for eligible Canadian and Mexican nationals, and F-1 OPT and CPT for students in qualifying programs.
+University of Colorado uses several visa categories for Clinical Research professionals, including H-1B for specialty occupation employment, J-1 visa for research scholars and postdoctoral fellows, TN visa for eligible Canadian and Mexican nationals, and F-1 OPT and CPT for students in qualifying programs.
 The right category depends on your nationality, degree level, and the specific nature of the research role.

 What qualifications does University of Colorado expect for Clinical Research positions?